BrendanChing/NeatNotes/README.md

 ![picture of bug before](static/images/usersnameafter.png)

 ### Problems with Deployment
 I had added an additional directory which held all my apps inside it.
 This initially only caused a few minor complications with link pathing, but I worked around it, thinking it was fine, but when I came to deploy, heroku threw the errors, 'build failed' and 'push rejected'.
 After some googling, I realised the unnecessary folder meant heroku was unable to identify my project as a django application.
-I was concerned this would become a tedious task of moving all my files into new folders one by one before deleting the unnecessary folder, but chatgpt gave me the command 'mv folder_name/* .' which moved everything out the parent directory.
+I was concerned this would become a tedious task of moving all my files into new folders one by one before deleting the problematic folder, but chatgpt gave me the command 'mv folder_name/* .' which moved everything out the parent directory.
 I then deleted the folder, and it worked!

 ![picture of command line code](static/images/folderbugcode.png)

-### Create Success Messages not Showing
+### 'Create' Success Messages not Showing
 All success messages for sign-up, login, create, delete and edit were not working initially, however I quickly realised I had not imported 'SuccessMessageMixin' to my view, when I did, I believed I had solved the issue, and moved on.
 Upon testing, however, I noticed the create notification was not showing up.
 Inspecting the create view, I found that the function that identifies the user and saves the note to their database table, was stopping the success message.
 I added one line of code to fix this: messages.success(self.request, self.success_message).

 ![picture of code for success message bug](static/images/bugsuccessbefore.png)